Impact of Forecast Stability on Navigational Contrail Avoidance: Introduction

 There are several proposed solutions to mitigate the climate impacts of contrails.
 Some studies have suggested that contrails formed by flights using sustainable aviation fuel (SAF) may be optically thinner, shorter-lived, and less strongly warming than contrails formed by flights using conventional jet fuels \cite{caiazzo_impact_2017, teoh_targeted_2022, voigt_cleaner_2021}.
 However, recent studies have identified several challenges in using SAF to reduce contrail climate forcing.
-The costs of SAF-based contrail abatement ($\mathrm{EUR}\,14$-61/tCO2e) are likely significantly higher than the costs of navigational avoidance ($< \mathrm{EUR}\,1$-3/tCO2e) after accounting SAF supply chain costs.
-Additionally, SAF use remains low ($\sim0.2\%$ of the global annual aviation fuel consumption as of 2023) with slow growth rates \cite{watson2024sustainable, woeldgen2025sustainable, frias_feasibility_2024}.
+The costs of SAF-based contrail abatement ($\mathrm{EUR}\,14$-61/tCO2e) are likely significantly higher than the costs of navigational avoidance ($< \mathrm{EUR}\,1$-3/tCO2e) after accounting SAF supply chain costs \cite{woeldgen2025sustainable}.
+Additionally, SAF availability remains low ($\sim0.2\%$ of the global annual aviation fuel consumption as of 2023) with slow growth rates \cite{watson2024sustainable, frias_feasibility_2024}.
+Thus, while SAF may play an important role in decarbonizing aviation, its potential for near-term contrail mitigation is limited.

 Another proposed mitigation strategy is the use of lean-burn combustors as an engine option \cite{teoh_mitigating_2020}.
-Lean-burn combustors emit up to five orders of magnitude less non-volatile particulate matter (nvPM) than conventional engines \cite{icao_edb}, and would likely produce optically-thinner and shorter-lived contrails if contrail ice crystals nucleated exclusively on nvPM.
-However, recent in-flight measurements reported comparable initial contrail ice crystal number concentrations in contrails formed by lean-burn and conventional engines, likely because volatile particulate matter (vPM) serves as condensation nuclei when nvPM is scarce \cite{voigt2025substantial, yu_2024_revisiting, ponsonby2024jet, ponsonby2025updated}.
+Lean-burn combustors emit up to five orders of magnitude less non-volatile particulate matter (nvPM) than conventional engines \cite{icao_edb} and could, in principle, produce optically-thinner and shorter-lived contrails if water droplets nucleated exclusively on nvPM.
+However, recent in-flight measurements reported initial apparent contrail ice emissions index on the order of $10^{14}$ to $10^{15}$ kg$^{-1}$, comparable to those from conventional engines, despite the nvPM number emissions index being only around $10^{11}$ kg$^{-1}$.
+This discrepancy may be explained by the presence of volatile particulate matter (vPM, i.e., a mixture of engine lubrication oil droplets, sulfuric acid, and organic compounds), which likely serve as condensation nuclei when nvPM is scarce \cite{yu_2024_revisiting, voigt2025substantial, ponsonby2024jet, ponsonby2025updated}.